hypo69/hypo/pytest/gemini/src/endpoints/bots/__init__.md

 * **Specific Telegram API:** The Telegram API has specific requirements and error cases for messages, so your testing should account for these details (e.g., length restrictions, special characters, message types, bot commands).

 Remember to replace the placeholder comments with the actual code and methods you need to test.
-Providing the actual code of the TelegramBot class would allow for a much more tailored and thorough testing strategy.
+Providing the actual code of the TelegramBot class would allow for a much more tailored and thorough testing Startegy.